Creative Gastronomic City

 Panamá is once again shining on the list of Latin America’s 50 Best Restaurants thanks to its outstanding culinary scene:

-In addition, on the extended list from 51 to 100 of Latin America’s 50 Best Restaurants, Panamá solidified its position as the country with the most mentions in Central America thanks to three additional restaurants:
+Additionally, in the extended list from 51 to 100 of Latin America’s 50 Best Restaurants, Panamá established itself as the country with the most mentions in Central America thanks to these four additional restaurants:

 The gastronomic offerings of Panama City not only satisfy the palate but also the spirit, combining unique flavors with a cultural touch.